jnsebgosselin/gwhat/docs/gapfill_weather_data.rst

     Presentation of the `gapfill weather data` tool of GWHAT available under the tab ``Gapfill Weather``.

 GWHAT provides an automated, robust, and efficient method to fill the gaps in daily weather data records.
-In addition, GWHAT validate and assess the uncertainty of the estimated missing values with a cross-validation resampling technique.
+In addition, GWHAT automatically validates and assess the uncertainties of the estimated missing values with a cross-validation resampling technique.

 Loading the weather data files
 -----------------------------------------------